ursusdm/URSUS_LST_PREDICTION/README.md

 ### Paper

-The main methodology that this scripts implement and the expert system for LST prediction is described in paper ....
+The proposed methodology and tool is described in the paper "URSUS_LST: URban SUStainability intelligent system for predicting the impact of urban green infrastructure on land surface temperatures" published in the journal "Environmental Modelling & Software".

 <!-- USAGE EXAMPLES -->